Table of Contents

 Nuclear Regulatory Commission

 The Nuclear Regulatory Commission (NRC) licenses and regulates the operation of all commercial nuclear power plants in the United States.
-TerraPower will pursue the 10 CFR Part licensing pathway for the Natrium™ reactor.
-TerraPower anticipates submitting the demonstration plant’s construction permit application to the in mid-2023 and submitting the operating license application in 2026.
+TerraPower will pursue the 10 CFR Part 50 licensing pathway for the Natrium™ reactor.
+TerraPower anticipates submitting the demonstration plant’s construction permit application in 2023 and submitting the operating license application in 2026.
 Here is a link to the Regulatory Engagement Plan that TerraPower sent to the NRC and made publicly available.

 Yes.
 The Natrium technology enhances safety, relying on natural forces and advanced design.
 In addition, the Natrium reactor operates at atmospheric pressure and uses sodium, instead of water, as its coolant.
 The reactor operates at a temperature more than 350 degrees Celsius (the equivalent of 662 degrees Fahrenheit) below the boiling point of sodium.